 This way of being can be applied to ALL aspects of our life and living.
 And yet, so often we ask ourselves how (mind oriented) and what (action oriented) rather than why (heart oriented).

 The truth is, your why is already in your heart.
 It informs how you show up in the world, influencing the actions you take, the way you think, the expectations you have.
-It is the key that holds your longings for personal growth and relational understanding (Self, Other, Community, Spirit).
-Knowing your why is a moment by moment inquiry, one that evolves as you do, and yet, the more aware you are of it the sooner you can make conscious decisions to align with it.
-So where do you start?
-Try this:
+It is a key that holds your longings for personal growth and relational understanding, and although it’s a moment by moment inquiry that evolves as you do, the more aware you are of the why of your heart the sooner you can consciously align with it.

-This exercise shares its roots with free flow writing and active imagination.
-Take these inquiries into your dance and see what your body has to say.
+Optional exploration: This exercise may help reveal some of the underlying currents that flow through your heart.
+It shares roots with free flow writing and active imagination, which can be taken into your dance to see what your body has to say.

-- Find a quiet place to settle in and call your attention into your heart.
-Take a minute to visualize the highlights of your life over the last year.
+Find a quiet place to settle your breath and body.
+Call your attention into your heart and take a minute to visualize the highlights of your life over the last year (or month, or day).
 What moments stand out as particularly satisfying or fulfilling?
 Can you recall the times in which your heart felt open and receptive to life?
 If possible, come up with 3 separate experiences.

-- When you are ready, with eyes open or closed, begin to move and dance with what stands out.
-Take one experience at a time, allowing your movement to flow freely without thinking or censoring.
+When you are ready, set a timer for 5-10 minutes and begin to free write about the these 3 separate experiences.
+Once you begin writing, keep writing - allow words to flow freely without thinking or censoring.
 Include as many details as you can recall: What was happening?
 Were you alone or with others?
 If others were present, who was there?
 What colors do you recall?
-Smells, images, felt sense?
+What smells, images, or felt senses?
 What did you enjoy about this experience?

-- After entering and exploring 3 separate experiences, pause and check in with your body.
+Pause and check in with your body.
+Read what you have written.
 What common themes show up?
 Do they occur in similar places?
 With the same people?
 For the same reason?
-What is the key element that supports you in opening your heart and engaging life in each of the experiences?
+Is there a key element that supports you in opening your heart and engaging life in each of the experiences?

-- Write, draw or dance about the common themes...then take it one step further by asking yourself why those themes are important to you.
+Continue to write, draw or dance about the common themes...then take it one step further by asking yourself why those themes are important to you.
 What is it that resonates?
 Continue to explore until you discover what is most essential.
 You will feel it: the knowing.
 The WHY behind your themes.
-That’s your true why, your true motivation behind all that you do.
+That’s your big why, your true motivation behind all that you do.